smapiot/piral/docs/tutorials/02-getting-started.md

 This will trigger the build of a Piral instance.
 By default, this command will create two folders within the `dist` folder: `emulator` and `release`.
 The latter contains the files for publishing the app shell to some host later on.
 The former contains a *emulator package*.

-::: tip: Only Build the Emulator
+::: tip: Only build the emulator
 The previously used command builds both, `release` and `emulator`.
 If you only want, e.g., the emulator package you can use the `--type` flag:

 ```sh